 Learn to Sing in Chicago

-When you live in a major city like Chicago, you have the choice to take a lesson or two at your closest music school with an experienced voice teacher.
+When you live in a major city like Philadelphia, Houston, and Chicago, you have the choice to take a lesson or two at your closest music school with an experienced voice teacher.
 Expensive private art schools also exist and you may find that you'll have many options at your disposal, so be sure to check out the reviews for each school before you pay your money to commit to a specific one.
 The number of students will vary depending on the school, and so will the teaching experience of the teachers at the school.

 If you are having trouble finding a voice class to meet your needs in the city of Chicago, consider going online to ask for recommendations.
 Join local Facebook groups where you can meet people living and working in your neighbourhood in Chicago.
 Someone in the group may be able to recommend the right voice lesson for you.
 If a school or course is full, make sure you get on the waiting list even if you are not 100% sure about taking classes there - you can always make a decision later on!